-Shoplifting to sneaking buffet; Conduct of some Air India employees truly shocking!
+From shoplifting to sneaking buffet; Conduct of some Air India employees truly shocking!

 New Delhi, June 23: Two years ago, the conduct of some of its employees at a London Hotel had left Air India embarrassed.
 When visiting a foreign country, one's behaviour is of utmost importance as people may form an opinion about an entire nation based on the conduct of a few individuals.